Tejeev/kb-tools/README.md

     create-article.sh
-      Takes an option to choose article category and a title for the article, encapsulated in quotes.
+      Takes an option to choose the article category and a title for the article, encapsulated in quotes.
       It will refresh the repo, create a feature branch, create the necessary directory, create
-      \_\_article\_\_.yaml, copy in the appropriate article template, and opens it in your default editor.
+      \_\_article\_\_.yaml, copy in the appropriate article template and opens it in your default editor.

       **Note: you should add your attachments manually while writing the article or just remember to run `git add` for the directory before commiting and pushing**